 When nursing an older dog with a long-standing condition, monitor it carefully more than anything.
 You cannot afford to miss any changes in its condition if your dog has a significant illness.

 Sick dogs, especially those who need help standing, should always have access to clean water.
-Do not leave stale food lying around for when the dog is ready to eat.
+You may be worried about how to feed a sick dog, Do not leave stale food lying around for when the dog is ready to eat.
 Instead, make small quantities of different meals available.

 Proper grooming will lighten your pet’s mood, speeding up its recovery process, and also soothing it.

 You should prevent your dog from licking itself when it has sore skin.
 This makes the problem worse.
 You should also dress it in light clothing if its body is itching.
 If your dog appears to be scratching its feet more than usual, have it wear a pair of socks for temporary relief.

 Other home remedies include bathing the dog in cool salt water or applying an ice pack to the affected area.
 These solutions are often effective for flea control too.

 Vitamin E oil has moisturizing components and is safe for your dog’s skin.
 Consider massaging a good quantity on the dog’s coat to treat dry spots.

 What to do to prevent your dog’s illness from worsening?